Glossary of Key Terms in Health Care Reform

 Cooperatives are an idea introduced by Senator Kent Conrad (D-ND) that is modeled after rural electricity, farming, and telephone cooperatives that are owned and organized by members.
 These nonprofit state or regional health care entities would negotiate rates with health care providers, and have the same benefit plans and licensing and regulatory requirements as private insurance companies.
 Supporters of cooperatives believe they would offer a competitive way to deliver health care without being run by the government.

-A gap in Medicare Part D prescription drug coverage that, under reform, provides recipients not already receiving Medicare Extra Help who reach the gap, with a one-time rebate for biologic drug expenses at varying rates: $250 in 2010, 50 percent of gap expense coverage in 2011, by 2020, the coverage gap will be closed.
-Meaning there will be no more “donut hole,” and you will only pay 25 percent of the costs of your drugs until you reach the yearly out-of-pocket spending limit.
+A gap in Medicare Part D prescription drug coverage that, under reform, provides recipients not already receiving Medicare Extra Help who reach the gap, with a one-time rebate for biologic drug expenses at varying rates.
+By 2020, the coverage gap will be closed.
+Meaning there will be no more "donut hole," and you will only pay 25 percent of the costs of your drugs until you reach the yearly out-of-pocket spending limit.

 Employer-based health care